BDiff/BDiff/README.md

 <img width="3281" height="941" alt="image" src="https://github.com/user-attachments/assets/e7d2dc5e-90bd-400f-8a3f-8ef8fbc4cf83" />

 Are you still struggling with reading such differencing results? **Now try BDiff!**

 BDiff is a browser-based file differencing tool that can identify precise differences between text files and generate corresponding edit scripts.
 It can be applied in scenarios such as code review and change analysis.
+The backend builds on a text-based differencing algorithm and are thus **language-independent**.

 ## I. 🎻 Main Features
 - **Comprehensive Difference Identification**: It can identify line deletions, line additions, line updates, line splits, line merges, block copies (including line updates), and block moves (including line updates).